colwem/LPMCCasino/specifications.md

 - A "Create Account" button, used to finish the user input
 - A "Back" button used to return you to the login page
     - This button's location should be consistant with the "Quit" button on the login page
+- A title\header that reads "Learn Programming Casino" in some sans serif font
 - Add the same background used for the login page to this page

 ####DONE